 Paying for clinical trials

-Patient care costs are costs related to treating your cancer, whether you are in a clinical trial or receiving standard therapy.
-These costs must be covered by most health insurance, under the Patient Protection and Affordable Care Act.
+Patient care costs are costs related to treating your cancer, whether you are in a clinical trial or are receiving standard care.
+These costs are covered by most health insurance plans, but it is important for you to check to determine exactly what is covered.

 - Doctor visits